The difference between SEO and Paid Search

 So, what should I use, SEO or PPC?

 Many marketers pit SEO against PPC.
-The truth is that each has a unique role to fill in your marketing plan.
+Knowing the difference between SEO and Paid Search helps you understand that each has a unique role to fill in your marketing plan.
 Think of the results of SEO vs the results of PPC like providing food for your family.
 You can plant a garden (SEO) or go to the grocery store (PPC).
 Most people don’t do one or the other, they use a combination to put food on the table.
 An integrated combination of SEO and PPC, as well as other paid media, can work together to deliver results today and into the future.
 Here are just a few ideas of how that might work.

 Retarget website visitors with PPC